HIPAA Breach Notification Rule

 What the Notification Letter Must Say

-What the individual should do to protect themselves depends on what was exposed.
+What the individual should do depends on what was exposed.
 If social security numbers were exposed, they should consider credit monitoring and fraud alert services.
 If insurance information was exposed, they should monitor their insurance account for fraudulent claims.
 If only names and birthdates were exposed, the exposure risk is lower but still requires notification.
 The notification should be specific enough to help people take actual protective steps.

 Safe Harbor: When Data Isn't Actually Breached

 Safe Harbor applies to encryption both at rest (on disk) and in transit (during transmission).
 It also applies to other secure methods like destruction of data (if the data was securely destroyed, nobody can access it) or rendering data unreadable by standard tools without a key.
-If you use a secure data destruction tool on a hard drive making the data unrecoverable, Safe Harbor applies.

 Documentation and the Forensic Audit Trail